SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Basic Linear Algebra Operations

 In doing so, we also have established two maps, one between integer labels in a finite domain $i\in{1,\ldots,d^L}$ to a vector of integers that run over smaller domains, $s_i\in\{1,2,\ldots,d_i\}$, and its inverse.
 Assuming \textit{most significant indices} come first

 we have a recipe to tensorize a vector~\eqref{eq:tensorization}

 A particular instance of this representation is that where we decompose a vector of dimension $2^n$ into $n$ subspaces with two-dimensional objects or ``qubits''.
-We refer to this case as a \textit{quantization} of the coordinate and the resulting tensor train as a \textit{quantized tensor train} (see Sect.~\ref{sec:function-representation}).
+We refer to this case as a \textit{quantization} of the coordinate and the resulting tensor train as a \textit{quantized tensor train} (see Sect.~\ref{sec:function-representation}). \jj{Throughout this work we reserve $L$ for the number of MPS tensors and $d$ for the local dimension of each index, so that a generic vector has size $d^L$; in the quantized binary case $d=2$ and we write $n$ for the number of qubits (hence $n=L$ tensors).}

 This equivalence between a vector and a tensor is useful because it opens the door to a variety of compressed representations that exploit hidden correlations in the resulting tensors.
 Known as \textit{tensor networks}, these representations split the map $v_{s_1,s_2,\ldots,s_L}$ as a graph of smaller tensors that are contracted with each other, to produce the desired values.
 In SeeMPS, we rely on a particular tensor network that receives the names \textit{matrix product state} (MPS) or \textit{tensor train} (TT) in the fields of quantum physics and applied mathematics.
 This representation reconstructs each value $v_{s_1,s_2,\ldots,s_L}$ as a trace over a product of $L$ matrices, each labeled by a separate index